 They do not have a skeleton – instead, their bodies are made up of a hard protective shell called an exoskeleton.
 This surface can be hard or soft depending on what kind of species it is – the harder species will have a shield-like shell, while the softer ones will have a smoother one.

-They do not actually need to have bones because their exoskeleton can support itself and their muscles are enough to keep their bodies from collapsing in on themselves.
+They do not need bones because their exoskeleton can support themselves, and their muscles are enough to keep their bodies from collapsing.

 Do Cockroaches Shed?

 Yes, they do shed their skin when they grow too big for it.
-They will eat their shed skin after doing this though – because the new skin underneath is soft and moist, allowing them to move around much easier than before.
+They will eat their shed skin after doing this, though, because the new skin underneath is soft and moist, allowing them to move around much easier.

-When they are molting, they will be very vulnerable to other predators because they cannot move while their new exoskeleton forms.
+When moulting, they will be very vulnerable to other predators because they cannot move while their new exoskeleton forms.